emeryanalytics/blog/_portfolio/1_project.markdown

 ---
 layout: post
-title: Project
+title: Worm counting using deep learning
-description: a project with a background image
+description: Python, Tensorflow
-img: /img/2.jpg
+img: /img/worm_counting.jpg
 ---

 The project aims to automate the manual worm counting process which is tedious and time consuming for scientists.
 Each experiment can take 2 days for scientists to count egg/dead/alive worms.